mrpappas/lab-rat/Contracts & Vehicles.md

 ---
 [[Home|🏠]]  <span style="color: LightSlateGray">></span>  Contracts & Vehicles

-A collection of multi-award contracts and framework that Rocket Lab is on (or competing for).
+A collection of multi-award contracts and frameworks that Rocket Lab is on (or competing for).
 ## 🔗 Programs

 1. [[VADR]] - NASA